prajinkhadka/auto_join_teams/README.md

       - Auto_leave_min : leave after certain minutes
       - Leave_if_last: leave if you are last in the meeting
       - Headless: if true ( GUI won't open )
-      - python auto_joiner.py or python3 auto_joiner.py
+- Run python auto_joiner.py or python3 auto_joiner.py